★ A Cinematic Initiative

 child per year

-A lean, volunteer-led model
+A volunteer-led model built for classrooms and campuses

 This week's film.
-Picked by the kids.
+One pick, the world over.

 ★ Voted In — this week's choice